iamclint/Zeal/README.md

 QOL tool for the takp client

 <b>Commands</b>
-/autoinventory (/autoinv, /ai)  [takes whats on your cursor and inventories it] /hidecorpse looted  (/hc, /hideco) [hides a corpse after you have looted it] /smoothing [toggles zeals mouse look smoothing methods] /camp [auto sits]
+/autoinventory  [takes whats on your cursor and inventories it] /hidecorpse looted  [hides a corpse after you have looted it] /smoothing [toggles zeals mouse look smoothing methods] /camp [auto sits]
+/sll [shows you your current loot lockouts on quarm]
+/help zeal [shows the custom zeal commands]

 <b>Binds</b>
 Cycle through nearest NPCs
 Cycle through nearest PCs